operator-framework/enhancements/enhancements/generic-constraints.md

 The `rule` field is the string that presents a CEL expression that will be evaluated during resolution against .
 Only CEL expression is supported in the initial release.

 The `message` field is an optional field that is accommodating the rule field to surface information regarding what this CEL rule is about.
-The message will be surfaced in resolution output when the rule evaluates to false.
+The message will be surfaced in resolution output when the rule is evaluated to false.

 Finally, the `action` field is a struct with the `id` field to indicate the resolution action that this constraint will behave.
 For example, for `require` action, there must be at least one candidate that satisfies this constraint.
 This action can be used to indicate optional constraint in the future adding a new field `optional` such as: